LB7 History/General Info

 As with any older pickup, they are especially prone to rust.
 If the truck spent any time in a region that gets snow make sure to examine the frame for rust/rot.
 The bedsides, rocker panels, and bed cross members/floor supports are also common areas for rust.
 Also, make sure to examine both the brake and fuel lines as they are also known to get rusty over time.
 If leaks occur it can cause a potential safety hazard.

 Some other smaller issues include easy fixes such as the tie rod ends and the harmonic balancer.
 The stock tie rods were on the weaker side and have been known to potentially bend or break in some extreme conditions.
 Upgraded tie rod ends or sleeves (to reinforce the factory tie rods) are available to fix this issue.
 Finally, the dowel pin that locates the harmonic balancer on the crankshaft can shear off, allowing the balancer to spin on the snout and possibly result in damage to the engine.
-A crankshaft pin kit is an easy way to secure the balancer in place and make sure it does not move.
+For peace of mind, a crankshaft pin kit is cheap insurance to secure the balancer in place.
+This helps to make sure it unquestionably will not move.

 - Allison Automatic Transmission

 - IFS For A Smooth/Comfortable Ride

 - Common Rail Fuel System With CP3 Pump